Derek-R-S/Dark-Reflective-Mirror/README.md

 # Dark Reflective Mirror

 ## What
 Dark Reflective Mirror is a transport for Mirror Networking which relays network traffic through your own servers.
 This allows you to have clients host game servers and not worry about NAT/Port Forwarding, etc. This is a very early version and lacks many of the features I plan on adding but it still is completely usable for a proof of concept/prototyping your game but I would not recommend using this for anything released until more features are added.
+Also note, I am no where close to a professional programmer so if you see some optimizations please tell me!
+I love to learn and would like to make this as optimized as possible.
+Thanks.

 ## Plans